princomp/princomp.github.io/source/labs/Rectangle.md

 [This last part](#enriching-rectanglecs) is challenging; therefore, we provide a possible solution at the end of the page, but make sure you try to solve it by yourself beforehand.

-## Manipulating Two .cs Files at a Time
+## Manipulating Two cs Files at a Time

 #.
 Download [the Rectangle project](./code/projects/Rectangle.zip), extract it, and open it with your IDE.
 #.
 Note that in the "Solution Explorer", there are two .cs files listed: Program.cs and Rectangle.cs: